jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 If a “plug” or drug supplier has enough confidence in a dealer, he may give him drugs in a consignment type of deal.
 What this means is that the supplier will give the dealer the product and he will only pay a predetermined fixed price after he's sold it.

-This is also known as “fronting work” and is also requested by a dealer who is low on money at the moment but has the clientele or connections to turn a profit on it after he pays back what he owes the plug.
+This is also known as “fronting work” and is also requested by a dealer who is low on money but has the clientele or connections to turn a profit on it after he pays back what he owes the plug.

 In and of itself, this isn’t a bad practice.
 It buys you time, keeps you in the game, and—depending on your business savvy, position in the market, and general know-how—allows you to make more money than you would have if you bought the product upfront.